vivekd16/agentic/docs/EVENTS.md

 # Event system

+Events have a `depth` attribute which indicates how deep is the agent that is generating the event.
+So the top agent generates `depth=0`, the first level sub-agent generates at `depth=1` and so forth.

 Agents publish events whenever they are asked to do something.
 For a single agent this mechanism is simple: